Best in Manufacturing – September 29, 2020

 2. China to further support its manufacturing and logistics

-Let’s take integrated circuit as example.
+Let’s take the integrated circuit as an example.
 Between January and August, China’s imports of integrated circuits surged 15.3 percent year on year to $219.52 billion.
 Meanwhile, the import dropped 2.3 percent.
-The rising manufacturing capacity can boost domestic economy but it needs stronger logistics to support.
+The rising manufacturing capacity can boost the domestic economy but it needs stronger logistics to support it.

-In early September, the Chinese government announced it’s latest action plan to further boost and integrate the manufacturing and logistics industry.
-According to the government, the logistics industry is a fundamental industry that leads the national economy and manufacturing industry is the body of national economy.
+In early September, the Chinese government announced its latest action plan to further boost and integrate the manufacturing and logistics industry.
+According to the government, the logistics industry is a fundamental industry that leads the national economy, and the manufacturing industry is the body of the national economy.
 That’s why these two industries are the focus.